 Studying your ancestors in the context of their community of relatives, friends, neighbors and associates is a tried-and-true way to solve family mysteries.
-For example:
+Collateral research refers to researching any blood relative who is not your direct ancestor.
+Cluster research examines the “clusters” of individuals who lived in your ancestor’s community.
+Let’s look at some ways to solve genealogy problems with cluster research.

 - If you can’t find an ancestor’s parents’ names, you might be able to identify her brother and then establish his parents.